ishangarg19/Concept-iPhone/README.md

 # Concept-iPhone
-Created a concept iPhone in Fusion 360.
+A concept iPhone made in Fusion 360.